 (Bud)breaking It Down: The Lifecycle of a Grapevine

-While vines go through the same lifecycle all over, depending on things like climate, elevation, grape variety, and whether you’re in the Northern or Southern Hemisphere, the calendar can look pretty different.
+While vines go through the same lifecycle all over the world, depending on things like climate, elevation, grape variety, and whether you’re in the Northern or Southern Hemisphere, the calendar can look pretty different.

 - More sun and warmth → earlier growth and ripening.